-- Think of cortex of a "sheet" of nerve cells, about 2 mm thick, covering an area of 2,500 cm2, "crumpled up" to fit into the skull. - Each mm3 of the cortical sheet contains about 100,000 neurons. - The neurons come in different "types", so called pyramidal or stellate neurons, or basket or granule cells, for example, and they are arranged in six "layers", where different layers have somewhat different functions and connectivity.
+- Think of cortex of a "sheet" of nerve cells, about 2 mm thick, covering an area of 2,500 cm2, "crumpled up" to fit into the skull. - Each mm3 of the cortical sheet contains about 100,000 neurons. (-> total cortical neurons ~50 billion) - The neurons come in different "types", so called pyramidal or stellate neurons, or basket or granule cells, for example, and they are arranged in six "layers", where different layers have somewhat different functions and connectivity.